dialer, ivr, pbx, crm, sms, software features

 Setup Voicent To Use Your PBX System

-The easiest method to configure Voicent software to use a PBX system is through the PBX system's IP extensions, which are used for IP phones or softphones.
+The easiest method to configuring Voicent's software is to use a PBX system's IP extensions, which are used for IP phones or softphones.
 Today, most major brands, such as Cisco, Avaya, Mitel, etc, all support IP extensions.

 Before you start, take a look at your PBX connections.
-If it is using a SIP trunking service, such as Broadvox or bandwidth.com, then you should directly
+If it is using a SIP trunking service, such as Broadvox or Bandwidth.com, then you should travel to setup Voicent to use a SIP trunking service for further assistance.

 Step 1: Create PBX IP Extensions

 The first step is to configure an IP extension (or extensions for multiple lines) for an IP phone or soft phone on your PBX system.
-The exact steps depends on your PBX system.
-Please check your PBX admin manual for details.
-The IP extensions, sometime also called SIP extensions, are different from traditional extensions that are used for physical line connections.
+The exact steps depend on your PBX system.
+Please check your PBX admin manual for further details.
+The IP extensions, also called SIP extensions, are different from traditional extensions that are used for physical line connections.

-The extension should contain connection information, such as extension number, user name and password.
-Along with the IP address of the PBX system, the information (a.k.a.
-SIP credential) allows software programs like Voicent to connect to the PBX and use the extension.
+The extension should contain connection information, such as extension number, username, and password.
+Along with the IP address of the PBX system, the information (aka.
+SIP credentials) allows software's like Voicent to connect to the PBX and use the extension.

 Step 2: Test with an IP Phone

 Once an extension is configured, you can test it with an IP phone or a soft phone like X-lite.
 There are many free soft phones online and one of the most popular one is X-lite.
-Many of the PBX user and admin manuals, as well as many online content, contain sections on how to configure for X-Lite.
-All these steps described for setting up X-Lite should also apply to Voicent software, since it also acts as a set of soft phones.
+Many of the PBX user and admin manuals, as well as many online content, contain sections on how to configure X-Lite properly.
+All these steps described for setting up X-Lite should also apply to Voicent's software, since it also acts as a soft phones.

-Please note the above two steps are independent from Voicent software.
+Please note the above two steps are independent from Voicent's software.

 Step 3: Setup Voicent To Use the IP extension

-Once X-Lite is running and working, Voicent software should be working too.
-All you need to do is use the same SIP credentials to configure Voicent gateway.
-To enter this information, open Voicent Gateway, select Setup > Options > SIP tab, and click the Add button.
+Once X-Lite is running and working, Voicent software should be working as well.
+All you need to do is use the same SIP credentials to configure Voicent's gateway.
+To enter this information, open Voicent's Software, select Setup > Options > SIP tab, and click the Add button.

 If you want to setup multiple lines, you need to repeat the steps to create additional extensions.